High Level Technicians - Rolling Stock

 Create job alert

-Looking for High Level Technicians across multiple locations for a world renowned rolling stock organisation.
+Looking for High Level Technicians across multiple locations, working for a world renowned rolling stock organisation.
 Applicants must have high level fault finding and rectification skills working on rolling stock units or in the aviation industry.
-This is a long term opportunity.
+This is a long term opportunity with a possibility of going permanent.

 Job Title: High Level Technician (Rolling Stock)